 Foreground, Middleground, and Background

 Foreground, middleground, and background are important parts of an image.
-Using all three is easy to do and gives a beautiful depth to an image.
-They are exactly what the name implies: the front, middle, and back 'sections' in an image.
+Using all three is easy to do and gives a beautiful depth to an image by making it seem 3-D rather than flat.
+They are exactly what the name implies: the front, middle, and back 'sections' in an image, split by objects, scenery, or implied depth.
 Instead of trying to explain this more, I am going to shamelessly cheat and use pictures I pulled off of Google.

 Framing is the use of light or an object to block out parts of an image and draw attention to a subject.
 It has many other benefits, including context, a sense of depth, and lending a sort of mystery to the photograph.
 It is often, but not always, in the foreground.